Facts and Statistics

 - There is no cure for food allergy.
 Food allergies are managed by avoiding the problem food(s) and learning to recognize and treat reactions symptoms.

-- Food allergy therapies are under study in clinical trials, but none has been proven yet for general use.
+- Food allergy therapies are under study in clinical trials, but none has been approved yet for general use.

 What to Read Next